 Distribute sign-in sheets and determine quorum at each Board of Directors Meeting.

-Remind Board of Directors to use motion forms and committee forms.

-Load materials for meeting in current format for Board of Directors and Executive Committee Meetings.

 Within two weeks send draft of minutes to President and Executive Director for review and dissemination.
 After review, Secretary will load into current format to be approved at next Board Meeting.

 Reviews as part of a team conference programs, published programs, brochures, and pamphlets.

 Perform duties assigned by the President or the Executive Committee.

-Chair Membership Committee.

 After minutes are approved at Board Meeting, print copy and sign and give to Executive Directors.

-The Treasurer shall:
+he Treasurer shall:

-Maintain an accurate financial record of the Association with the Assistant Executive Director.
+Maintain an accurate financial record of the Association with the Associate Executive Director.

 Be responsible for the preparation of an annual budget with President.

+Be responsible for becoming a signature on bank accounts and available to sign Association Checks.

-Present an itemized electronic statement of disbursements, payables, receivables, and balances at each meeting of the Board of Directors.
+Work with the Associate Executive Director to present an itemized electronic statement of disbursements, payables, receivables, and balances at each meeting of the Board of Directors.
 Receipts will be available for inspection upon request.

-Oversee Association financial records and submit them for the annual financial review committee and tax accountant.
+Works with President, Executive Director, and Associate Executive Director on financial records and submit them for the annual financial review committee and tax accountant.

 Works with Financial Review Committee for the reports they need.

-Works with President, Executive Director(s) on state and federal reports required.
+Works with President, Executive Director, and Associate Executive Director on state and federal reports required.

 Oversees Scholarship Committee Amounts for ACTEAZ Sponsored Scholarships.